IsraelVow/NHIS-Claims-Managements-System-With-Access-Database/README.md

 ![Login Page](https://imgur.com/7fyBQWN.png)

+### Adding a New HMO with Custom Claims Form and Tariff

+If you need to add a new HMO to the system, complete with a custom claims form and tariff, follow these steps:

+1. **Provide the Custom Claims Form**: Contact the HMO and request their custom claims form.
+Ensure that they provide the necessary details for the form's layout, including fields, labels, and any special requirements.
+Typically, this form will be in Excel format.

+2. **Design the Custom Claims Form**: Once you have the HMO's claims form, our development team will design it to seamlessly integrate with the NHIS Claims Management System.
+We'll use native VBA controls (toolbox) to create a user-friendly interface.
+This process includes coding each button, combobox, textbox, and other elements to enable NHIS officers to process claims efficiently.

+3. **Provide Tariff Information**: In addition to the custom claims form, the HMO must provide their tariff rates.
+Tariffs are crucial for calculating claim amounts based on the services provided.
+Ensure that you have a clear understanding of how the tariff should be applied to different services.

+4. **Integration with the System**: Our team will integrate the custom claims form and tariff information into the NHIS Claims Management System.
+This integration ensures that NHIS officers can easily select the new HMO, access the custom claims form, and utilize the specified tariff rates for accurate claim processing.

+By following these steps, you can seamlessly onboard new HMOs into the system, allowing NHIS officers to process claims efficiently and accurately.

+If an HMO doesn't have a custom claims form or tariff, they will adopt the provider's (Almadina Clinic) standard claims form and tariff.
+This flexibility ensures that claims can still be processed without delays.

+For more detailed instructions and support, please refer to the [User Manual](documentation/User_Manual.pdf) or [contact our support team](#contact-support).

+**Note**: The process may vary slightly based on the specific requirements of the HMO and the compatibility of their claims form with the system.
+It's essential to maintain clear communication with the HMO throughout the onboarding process to ensure a smooth integration.

 ### Making Adjustments
 Contributors may need to adjust various aspects of the project to suit their environment or requirements.
 To do so: